francescoGuglielmi/CV/README.md

 **Myself** (05/12/2022 - 16/01/2023)
 _Tech Student_

-Waiting for my course to begin, I started to warm up by refreshing the knowladge gained previously in tech. during this time I achieved:
+Waiting for my course to begin, I started to warm up by refreshing the knowledge gained previously in tech. during this time I achieved:

 - Knowledge of the basics of Javascript.
 - Improved understanding of Python, HTML and CSS.